jamesdbrock/monadic-parsers-at-input-boundary/README.md

 which takes some parsers as arguments and then returns a new parser.

+### (slide)

+There are many other tricks that we can do when we’re using monadic parsers for pattern matching.
+There’s one more trick that I want to mention in particular, and that is matching recursive patterns.

+Regular expressions famously cannot parse an input string which has a recursive or tree-like structure.
+That means that regular expressions cannot parse HTML.
+They cannot parse JSON.
+They cannot match balanced parentheses.
+All of these things have a recursive tree-like structure.

+Here’s a monadic parser named `balanceParens` which matches a balanced group of parentheses.
+It will pair each open parenthesis with a close parenthesis and capture the group when the last parenthesis closes.

+The way that we write a monadic parser to parse a recursive structure like this is that we write a recursive monadic parser.
+You can see that the monadic parser calls itself on the second line, and that is how it tracks its depth in the parenthesis parse tree.

 ### (slide) 2:30

 I’ll read to you from the introduction to the paper